 Let Evie's accomplishment be an inspiration to you, too.
 Each week, there are new stories of people of all ages passing the GED test and HiSET exam.
 Twenty-two years after coming to the U.S., Vietnamese immigrant Linh Wight, after a long struggle to learn English, earned her GED certificate in Newnan, Georgia.
 Days later, she was accepted at the University of West Georgia.
 It wasn't too late for her.

 Sherry, a GED Academy student, writes: "I passed the GED test!
 Thanks for all of your help.
 Now I'll be able to pursue my dreams of nursing."
 Zaher, also a GED Academy student, writes: "I am proud that I got my GED certificate and very happy with it, especially after I learned that no one from my country has attempted that before!"

 A high school equivalency diploma is an important achievement for most learners.
 It represents a triumph that they can be proud of, as well as a road to future success with a new career or a college education.
 Only a few years after dropping out of high school, some learners begin doubting if they're too old to go back.
 They think of preparing for an HSE exam like "high school" for 18 or 20-year-olds, but thousands of people in their fifties, sixties, and even older get their diplomas.
 It's never too late.

 If you're ready for a fresh start, more education, or a better career, it's not too late to get an HSE diploma.
 There are many resources to help you prepare.
 Many community colleges, adult schools, and libraries offer low-cost or free courses.
-Online programs like GED Academy, HiSET Academy, and TASC Academy can be quick and easy, and they can eliminate problems with transportation and childcare.
+Online programs like GED Academy and HiSET Academy can be quick and easy, and they can eliminate problems with transportation and childcare.
 The learners who make a commitment to get their diplomas never regret their achievement.

 Earl Heymans, Educator